BitCash Trading Down 5.8% Over Last 7 Days (BITC)

 - AXIA Coin (AXC) traded down 0.1% against the dollar and now trades at $13.43 or 0.00048094 BTC.

 BitCash launched on August 28th, 2018.
 BitCash’s total supply is 31,675,547 coins and its circulating supply is 22,198,153 coins.
+The official message board for BitCash is medium.com/@bitcash.
+The official website for BitCash is www.choosebitcash.com.
+The Reddit community for BitCash is https://reddit.com/r/bitcashcoin and the currency’s Github account can be viewed here.
 BitCash’s official Twitter account is @choosebitcash and its Facebook page is accessible here.
-The Reddit community for BitCash is https://reddit.com/r/bitcashcoin and the currency’s Github account can be viewed here.
-BitCash’s official website is www.choosebitcash.com.
-The official message board for BitCash is medium.com/@bitcash.

 Buying and Selling BitCash

-It is usually not currently possible to buy alternative cryptocurrencies such as BitCash directly using U.S. dollars.
-Investors seeking to trade BitCash should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy BitCash using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as BitCash directly using U.S. dollars.
+Investors seeking to trade BitCash should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy BitCash using one of the aforementioned exchanges.

 Receive News & Updates for BitCash Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for BitCash and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.